Tool Calling System

 Event System Integration

-Observe tool calling and (optional) tool execution through events (event payload shapes may vary by emitter):
+Observe tool calling and (optional) tool execution through events:

 Cost Monitoring